acherm/acherm.github.io/_posts/2020-01-08-GTP2AndChess.md

 tags: [artificial intelligence, chess, learning, natural language, gpt2]
 ---

 Shawn Presser has [released](https://twitter.com/theshawwn/status/1214013710173425665) an intringuing chess engine based on deep learning-based language model (GPT-2).
-The model was trained on the Kingbase dataset (3.5 million chess games in PGN notation) in 24 hours using 146 TPUs.
+The model was trained on the Kingbase dataset (3.5 million chess games in PGN notation) in 24 hours using 146 TPUs (ouch!).
 The engine is purely based on *text* prediction with no concept of chess.
 Though GPT-2 has already delivered promising/bluffing results for text generation, one can be skeptical and wonder whether it does work for chess.

 I have quickly experimented thanks to a nice notebook where you can play chess against the GPT-2 engine.
 I've only played 6 games, but (surprinsingly) it's enough to draw some conclusions.